PEOPLE TO WATCH

 Check out their YouTube channel here and make sure to subscribe.

-I don’t remember the last time I’ve actually seen a magazine except for those dogeared ones you’d find in the waiting room of doctors’ offices that are almost as old as I am (a bit of an hyperbole but you know what I mean).
+I can’t remember the last time I’ve actually seen a magazine except for those dogeared ones you’d find in the waiting room of doctors’ offices that are almost as old as I am (a bit of an hyperbole but you know what I mean).

 One of the reasons often given for the decline of print is that Jamaicans don’t read, I’m not so sure the reason is that neat and tidy.
 Now I may ketch some flak for this but for some, taking time to read is a luxury they simple don’t have because, I dunno, life?